Federation of American Scientists: Project on Government Secrecy

 "From 1991 to 2021, the FAS Project on Government Secrecy worked to challenge excessive government secrecy and to promote public oversight in national security affairs"..."The Project was directed by Steven Aftergood with the support of grants from the Open Society Foundations, the CS Fund, the Bauman Foundation, the Stewart R. Mott Foundation, the Knight Foundation, the HKH Foundation, the Rockefeller Family Fund, and others."

-The Project on Government Secrecy works to promote public access to government information and to illuminate the apparatus of government secrecy, including national security classification and declassification policies.
-The project also publishes previously undisclosed or hard-to-find government documents of public policy interest, as well as resources on intelligence policy.
+The Project on Government Secrecy worked to promote public access to government information and to illuminate the apparatus of government secrecy, including national security classification and declassification policies.
+The project also published previously undisclosed or hard-to-find government documents of public policy interest, as well as resources on intelligence policy.

-Declassified documents, as well as Congressional Research Service reports, are published on the Secrecy News blog.
+Declassified documents, as well as Congressional Research Service reports, are archived on the Secrecy News blog.